memelotsqui/characterstudio-docs/docs/Modders/manifest-files/character-traits.md

 ]
 ```

 **blendshapeTraits *(optional Object[])***: An array of Blendshape Trait definition.
 Let's you define blendshapes as traits.
-These traits will be removed at export stage.
+These blendshapes will be removed at export stage.
 Note that we currently treat every blendshape trait (those defined in the manifest) as binary.
 I.e. they're either on or off.

 ```json